axodotdev/oranda/docs/configuration/theme.md

 ## Customizing Themes

 Themes can be further customized by adding extra CSS.

-To see the styles applied by the theme, you can view [Fringe's `theme` directory on `unpkg`](https://www.unpkg.com/browse/@axodotdev/fringe/themes/).

 Additional CSS can be added using the `additional_css` key.